yurikrupenin/osg/README.md

 A fork of OpenSceneGraph focused on speed, and less focused on accuracy & backwards compatibility.

+This fork was created to experiment with performance enhancements for OpenMW, that are too controversial to be included in the general purpose OSG project - either for design reasons or backward compatibility reasons.

 Current list of patches:

 - Use single precision matrices & planes by default.